bbux-dev/datacraft/README.md

-                        Do not include non data fields in output records --sample-lists        Turns on sampling for all list backed types --defaults DEFAULTS   Path to defaults overrides
+                        Do not include non data fields in output records --sample-lists        Turns on sampling for all list backed types --defaults DEFAULTS   Path to defaults overrides --set-defaults KEY=VALUE [KEY=VALUE ...]
+                        Set a number of key-value pairs to override defaults with

 input:
   -s SPEC, --spec SPEC  Spec to Use